 If you’re a teacher, educator, or faculty member, you can take the lead yourself and bring some of these ideas into your online lectures or classroom!

 Reach out to your professor or teaching assistant about the Science Rising Challenge and the importance of participating in our democratic process.
 There are many ways they can help.

 It helps if you create a good pitch to explain why you’re asking your TA or professor to take action, and why it matters to you and your campus community.
-Practice with a friend, and don’t give up!
+Practice with a friend of family member, and don’t give up!
 If you don’t normally talk about civic engagement in class, here are some talking points to work with or use as inspiration: